 If you have a remote control shutter release, now would be the time to use it.
 You can focus the camera and take the picture all from a distance.
 If you don’t have one, then you must become friends with your camera’s self-timer.

 Then, start taking pictures!
 Not all of them will be good.
 Accept it.
 One must take many horrid pictures to get that good one.

 Know your angles.
 My face looks much rounder from the right side, so I prefer the left.
 I’m not very smile-y, so when I smile in pictures, I tend to look like a serial killer.
 A good glare is better for me, or a half-smile.

 If you wear glasses – be careful!
 From certain angles, the portion of your face seen through the glasses can be distorted.
 For me, my undereye area gets jogged over the to right.
 It’s weird.

 The last step is to not be afraid of editing.
-All of the above pictures were given a filter in the Microsoft Photos app.
-For more editing, I use GIMP.
+For editing, I use GIMP.
 Here’s the difference between a shot straight out of the camera and one that I edited.